 At a Glance

-- Tasks: As an M&E Quantity Surveyor, you'll manage costs and ensure project efficiency.
+- Tasks: As an M&E Quantity Surveyor, you'll manage project costs and ensure financial efficiency.

-- Company: Join a leading Building Services contractor with over 70 years of experience.
+- Company: Join a leading Building Services contractor with over 70 years of experience and community ties.

 - Benefits: Enjoy competitive pay, career growth opportunities, and a supportive work environment.

-- Why this job: Be part of impactful projects in education and healthcare while building community connections.
+- Why this job: Be part of impactful projects in education and healthcare while working with a reputable team.

-- Other info: This role offers a chance to work on diverse projects across the South West & Wales.
+- Other info: This role offers a chance to contribute to diverse projects across the South West & Wales.

 The predicted salary is between 43200 - 72000 £ per year.